audiojs/audio-buffer-utils/README.md

 Shift signal in the time domain by `offset` samples, in circular fashion.
 Modify `buffer` in-place.

-### `utils.reduce(buffer, (prev, curr, i, channel, channelData) => sample, startValue?)`
-Fold buffer into a single value.
-Useful to generate metrics, like loudness, average, etc.

 ### `utils.normalize(buffer, result?, start?, end?)`
-Normalize buffer by the max value, limit to the -1..+1 range.
+Normalize buffer by the max value, limit to -1..+1 range.
+Channels amplitudes ratio will be preserved.
 Place data to `result` buffer, if any, otherwise modify `buffer` in-place.

+### `utils.removeStatic(buffer, result?, start?, end?)`
+Remove DC (Direct Current) offset from the signal, i.e. remove static level, that is bring mean to zero.
+DC offset will be reduced for every channel independently.

 ### `utils.trim(buffer, threshold?)`
 ### `utils.trimLeft(buffer, threshold?)`